openziti/ziti-sdk-nodejs/README.md

 // Perform an HTTP GET request to a dark OpenZiti web service ziti.httpRequest(
-  'myDarkWebService',            // OpenZiti Service name or HTTP origin part of the URL 'GET',
+  'myDarkWebService',            // OpenZiti Service name or HTTP origin part of the URL undefined,                     // schemeHostPort parm is mutually-exclusive with serviceName parm 'GET',
   '/',                           // path part of the URL including query params ['Accept: application/json' ], // headers